ugnelis/instant-translator/README.md

 ## What the program solves?
 ### Context
-I am a country where I speak only the basics.
+I am a in the country whose language I know only the basics.

 ### Problem
 Most things are in local language.
 It was necessary to quickly search words or sentences quickly, not only on the WEB pages but also in various dekstop applications.